hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 If a required input variable is missing, Terraform plans in the workspace will fail and print an explanation in the log.

+### Descriptions

+Variable descriptions help distinguish between similarly named variables.
+These optional fields are only shown on this "Variables" page and are completely independent from any variable descriptions declared in Terraform CLI.

+The maximum length of a variable description is 512 characters.

 ## How Terraform Cloud Uses Variables

 ### Terraform Variables